ava-labs/teleporter/contracts/docs/src/src/Teleporter/ITeleporterMessenger.sol/interface.ITeleporterMessenger.md

 *Retries the execution of a previously delivered message by verifying the payload matches the hash of the payload originally delivered, and calling the destination address again.
+Intended to be used if message excution failed on initial delivery of the Teleporter message.
-Intended to be used if the original required gas limit was not sufficient for the message execution.
+For example, this may occur if the original required gas limit was not sufficient for the message execution, or if the destination address did not contain a contract, but a compatible contract was later deployed to that address.
 Messages are ensured to be successfully executed at most once.*

 ```solidity